anh-nguyen-98/introduction-to-javascript/Names, Types and Binding.md

 All the coding examples for this file can be found at [data-type.js](https://github.com/anh-nguyen-98/introduction-to-javascript/blob/main/data-type.js).

-*1. Does JavaScript have key words or reserved words?
-How many?*
+## Reserved key words(#reserved-key-words)

-Yes, JavaScript has 39 reserved key words as of ECMA 2015.
+JavaScript has 39 reserved key words as of ECMA 2015.

 | Keyword | Description |
 |---------|-------------|